-Covid 19 coronavirus: Ministry of Health to reveal latest case numbers
+Covid 19 coronavirus: Two new cases, both linked to St Margaret's rest home cluster

-There are just two new cases of Covid-19 in New Zealand today and both linked to the St Margaret's Hospital & Rest Home cluster in Auckland.
+There are just two new cases of Covid-19 in New Zealand today, both linked to the St Margaret's Hospital and Rest Home cluster in Auckland.

+Director general of health Ashley Bloomfield said today's numbers were "encouraging" - but warned there was no room for ignorance of alert level 3 rules.

+"It's been concerning to see some behaviours continue into the weekend.
+Ultimately this could slow a move to Level 2," Bloomfield said.

-Both cases were household contacts of an employee at the rest home, the Ministry of Health said this afternoon.
+Today's cases were household contacts of an employee at St Margaret's rest home, the Ministry of Health said this afternoon.

-The total of confirmed and probable cases in this country is now 1487 meaning and 85 per cent of all cases are now considered as recovered.
+The total of confirmed and probable cases in this country is now 1487 and 85 per cent of all cases are now considered as recovered.

 There are no more deaths.